 Federal Employer Identification Number (FEIN).
 Enter the same FEIN used on your federal return.
 Montana uses the FEIN for identification purposes.
 If the entity changed its FEIN during the tax year, include a statement with the tax return that identifies the previous FEIN.

 Federal Business Code/NAICS.
-Enter the Principal Business Code from page 1, Box C, of your federal form.
-The Principal Business Activity Code is based on the North American Industry Classification System (NAICS).
+Enter the Business Code Number from the federal form.
+This code is based on the North American Industry Classification System (NAICS).
 For more information, visit naics.com.

 MT Secretary of State ID Number.
 Enter the entity's Montana Secretary of State Identification number.
 The identification number begins with a letter followed by six to eight digits.
 The PTE received this number when it registered to do business in Montana.
 Enter the letter, followed by the next six to eight digits of the number.
 Leave any extra boxes blank.
-To find the PTE's identification number, visit the Montana Secretary of State's website at sosmt.gov and search for the PTE's business name under the Business Services section.
+To find the PTE's identification number, visit the Montana Secretary of State's website at sosmt.gov and search for the PTE's business name under the Business Services & UCC section.
 If your entity is not registered with the Secretary of State and does not have an identification number, leave this area blank.